i-MSCP/plugins/incubator/RoundcubePlugins/README.md

 Only necessary if you want to use the Roundcube Plugin managesieve.

-**Attention:** Debian Squeeze and Ubuntu Lucid have these binares included with the dovecot package.
+**Attention:** Debian Squeeze and Ubuntu Lucid have these binaries included with the dovecot package.
 So on Squeeze and Lucid you don't need to install anything.

 	# aptitude update